-Annual Engineering Design and Development (EDD) Symposium Is a Success!
+Annual EDD Symposium Is a Success

 Sharon Ball is a PLTW Engineering Teacher at Patterson High School in Baltimore, Maryland, and has earned credits in PLTW courses including Engineering Design and Development and Digital Electronics.
 Sharon holds a master’s in education and a B.S. in electronics engineering.
 Sharon’s memberships include International Technology & Engineering Educators Association (ITEEA), National Society of Black Engineers (NSBE), and Society of Women Engineers (SWE).